5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ~~~

-#### Running the test cases
+## Running the test cases

 Now it's time to see if we broke anything.
 Double-click `MyApp.dyapp` and type `y` to answer the question whether you would like to run all test cases.
 If anything fails, execute `#.Tests.RunDebug 0` and fix the problem.

+In order to run the service-specific test cases we need to make some preparations.

-## Installing and un-installing the Service
+### Installing and un-installing the Service

-In order to install or uninstall the Service we need two BATs: `InstallService.bat` and `Uninstall_Service.bat`.
+In order to install or uninstall the Service we need two BATs: `Install_Service.bat` and `Uninstall_Service.bat`.
 We will write these BATs from Dyalog.
-For that we write a class `ServiceHelpers`:
+For that we create a class `ServiceHelpers`:

 ~~~
 :Class ServiceHelpers